tury3001/tury3001/README.md

 Since then I've been working mostly with PHP ✨ and its ecosystem (WordPress, Zend Framework, Laravel, OpenCart and PrestaShop), but in the last years I set aside PHP and moved to Node.js ✨ and all the JavaScript world 🌏.

 Even though I consider myself a back-end developer 🧌, I like to code in front-end technologies too 👨‍🎨.
 Nowadays I enjoy coding in React and Vue.js.
-Many of my repositories in GitHub are front-end projects.
+In fact, many of my repositories in GitHub are front-end projects.

-Currently I'm working mostly with Node.js, TypeScript, NestJS and React.
+Currently I work mostly with Node.js, TypeScript, NestJS and React.

 ## Jobs
 I worked as a senior developer, tech lead, project leader and project manager.
 Even though I can manage projects I rather prefer to be close to my team and help them building apps contributing with my technical knowledge 🧠.